MTU must be set in same ifconfig command as IP

 Fixes #4397 Make mtu configuration before the ip address assignment.
 This fixes the issues of link routes having the wrong mtu configured on them.

-#5 Updated by Ermal Luçi about 6 years ago
+#5 Updated by Ermal Luçi over 6 years ago

 This should work as is on 2.2 in FreeBSD head it has been fixed with: